rdmorganiser/rdmo-docs/docs/configuration/plugins.md

 Furthermore, it needs to implement a property `fields`, which returns the option fields, which users need to enter when adding an integration to a project.
 For GitHub, this is the repository and a secret string to secure the webhook.
 Please refer to the [implementation of the GitHubProvider](https://github.com/rdmorganiser/rdmo/blob/master/rdmo/services/providers.py) for more details.

+### GitHub service provider

-The plugins needs to be added to the `SERVICE_PROVIDERS` in `config/settings/local.py`.
-In order to use the GitHub provider from [rdmo-plugins](https://github.com/rdmorganiser/rdmo-plugins), add the following to your `config/settings/local.py`:
+The GitHub provider ships with RDMO, needs to be added to the `SERVICE_PROVIDERS` in `config/settings/local.py` in order to be used:

 ```python
 OPTIONSET_PROVIDERS = [